apraga/notes/books.md

     - [ ] TODO Dragon Harper (by Todd McCaffrey) (2007)
     - [ ] TODO Dragonheart (by Todd McCaffrey) (2008)
     - [ ] TODO Dragongirl (by Todd McCaffrey) (2010
-- R.R Martin - A Song of Ice and Fire [5/5]
-- R.R Martin - A Song of Ice and Fire [5/5]
+- [X] R.R Martin - A Song of Ice and Fire [5/5]
-- R.R Martin - Windhaven
+- [X] R.R Martin - Windhaven
-    - TODO [#A] Fire and Blood
+- [ ] R.R Martin - Fire and Blood
 - Pratchett
     1. [X] The Color of Magic (Discworld, #1; Rincewind, #1)
     2. [X] The light fantastic
     3. [X] The color of magic : a discworld novel
 - [X] Harry Potter [7/7]
-- Tolkien
-    - [X] Lord of the Rings [3/3]
+- [X] Tolkien - Lord of the Rings [3/3]
-    - [X] The Silmarillion : The Epic History of the Elves in The Lord of the Rings
+- [X] Tolkien - The Silmarillion : The Epic History of the Elves in The Lord of the Rings
-    - [X] The hobbit, or, there and back again
+- [X] Tolkien - The hobbit, or, there and back again
 - TODO Earthsea
     1. TODO A Wizard of Earthsea (1968)
     2. TODO The Tombs of Atuan (1970)